-Soon enough you will come to the realization that you cannot increase the budget for well performing media channels infinitely.
-The possibilities to invest your budget are definite and your ROAS also decreases when you invest (too) much.
-The amount of budget you eventually have to shift can only be determined by experimental learning.
-You could have periodic steering meetings (for instance, on a weekly basis) to decide on the budget shift.
-That way you can systematically analyze the result of each budget shift and determine if the effect was positive or negative.
+Soon enough you will come to the realization that you cannot increase the budget for successfully-performing media channels infinitely.
+There is a finite amount of ways to allocate your budget and your ROAS decreases when you invest too much.
+The share of the budget you eventually have to shift can only be determined by experimental learning.
+You could have periodic steering meetings on a weekly basis, for example, to decide on the budget shift.
+That way you can systematically analyze the result of each budget shift and determine whether the effect was positive or negative.

 Best Practice: experiment with shifting budgets from low performing media channels to high performing media channels.

 10. Which decision structure is needed to implement my actions?

 An important aspect that is often overlooked is the decision structure you need to implement the new actions derived from the Multi-Touch Attribution analysis.
 As mentioned above, you could organize a steering meeting once a week to determine new budget allocations based on the resulting analysis.
 If you are working with agencies who manage (part of) your campaigns, and thus execute the actions derived from the weekly steering meeting, you will also need to involve them in the design of the decision structure.
 It is essential that all stakeholders have the same information when they execute their actions.

 Best Practice: involve all stakeholders in the design of your decision structure and make sure that everyone is properly informed.